willfid/microsoft-graph-docs/concepts/outlook-get-mime-headers.md

 Even though Outlook _does not save_ messages in MIME format, you can now use a `$value` segment to get the MIME content of an Outlook message.
 You can then save the content in a .EML file and attach the file to records in business systems, such as those for CRM, ERP, and bug tracking.

 > **Important:** This capability is currently available only in the /beta version.
 Similar to other API in preview status, it is subject to change.
 Do not use this capability in production apps.
+For more information, see [versioning and support](versioning_and_support.md).

 ## What is MIME?